DougBurke/ISMabs/README.md

 directory).
 Note that ISMABSROOT over-rides any changes made by running `compile.sh` when building the model.

+The location of the file can be found by setting the X-Spec chatter level to 20 or higher - e.g.

+    chatter 20

+*before* evaluating the model.

 # Parameters

 Inside of xspec, the model can be invoked by typing